SocietyForArtisticResearch/rc-pandoc-help/profile.md

-# rc profile
+# Profile

-the RC allows you to create a comprehensive public profile and gives you the opportunity to structure your objects in groups.
+the RC allows you to create a detailed public profile and gives you the opportunity to structure your objects in groups.
 Your profile where you create different types of objects and present yourself and your research content.

 ## upload CV (PDF)